dantleech/blog/content/posts/2026/05-19-day-21/index.md

 ![Camera/IMG_20260519_140612_338.jpg](202605181931-puncture2.jpg)
 _But it wasn't this_

+On the way out I passed a shop that looked and I saw Italian/EU power adapters in the window so I rode on before thiking "no, that's literally what I'm looking for" and turned back.
+When I entered an old man looked at me and I at him.
+We established without words that I didn't speak Italian.
+I gestured with three fingers then two fingers while saying in English "EU to Italian power adapter" and pointed at the window.

+The old man looked slightly perplexed.
+He understood what I wanted but he couldn't sell anything to me because he was only looking after the shop until his daughter came back (somehow I managed to understand or infer this) "two minutes" he said in Italian then, I think, related how he used to do lots of cycling but "not professionally".
+He called over the man from the next shop to help translate what I had alrady understood when the daughter turned up and sold me the most expensive plug socket.
+Mario was the name of the father and he had kind eyes and appologised for not speaking English.

-Turin is a massive city and it took time to exit it.
-When I did I found myself by what I can describe as a "clay" river.
-The water was gray and the banks of the river seemed to be clay.
+It took some time to exit the city and then I encountered what I can describe as a "clay" river.
+The water was gray and the banks of the river seemed to be of clay.

 ![Camera/IMG_20260519_152041_736.jpg](202605181931-bamboo.jpg)
 _Bamboo_